camrunr/cribl-jobs-api/README.md

 # cribl-jobs-api
 Dump data from the job API in Cribl to help with monitoring scheduled tasks.
 Status, stats, and timing are available to use as required.

+Authorization can happen in the script, or you can provide your bearer token in the env variable CRIBL_AUTH_TOKEN.

 ## Sample run

 ```